AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - "Security by obscurity": Concept that hiding sensitive information is a layer of security in itself.
 It's not complete BS but also usually isn't a legit strategy on its own.
 - "Attack surface reduction": removing everything from the application that isn't completely required. e.g., don't broadcast SSID of WiFi.
 - "Never trust, always verify" anything and everything outside of the application.
 Validate data, validate permissions.
 Re-check on different pages.
 - "Usable security": There's a balance between good security and usability.
 Extreme end of scale: Never putting your application on the internet.
-Pragmatic: Fingerprint rea
+Pragmatic: Fingerprint readers, passphrases that are easier to remember than passwords.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?